-Selling, general, and administrative expenses
+Selling, General, and Administrative Expenses

 We have included in selling, general, and administrative expenses all other costs which support the Company's operations but which are not includable as a cost of sales.
 These include primarily payroll, facility costs such as rent and utilities, selling expenses such as commissions and advertising, and other administrative costs including professional fees.
-Advertising costs are expensed as incurred.
+Also included are non cash costs associated with stock and options expense and option valuation expense.